After selling successfully on Etsy for four years, there’s one thing you WON’T find in my arsenal of marketing tools.

 That does not a salary make.
 In fact, it doesn’t even pay off the fees Shopify charges you to run your website!

 So STOP thinking that a website is going to make a serious difference for your business.
 (Because unless you’re the god of marketing, it never will).
+And please do not entertain the idea of moving from Etsy to Shopify completely and removing your products from the millions of users ALREADY built into Etsy.

 INSTEAD, let’s talk about how you can get your eggs in some other baskets WITHOUT wasting your valuable time on a website you don’t need.